Iispar/review-summary-API/README.md

 pip3 install requests
 pip3 install python-dotenv
 ```
 The usage of the app after this should be really simple.
 Just clone the repository and run the app.py file or from the command line run ```python3 -m flask run``` and it opens the API locally.
-There is a test file test.rest that can be used to make a API call to the API.
+There is a test file test.rest that can be used to make an API call to the API.
 Just make sure the address is correct!

 ## Technologies